 So Now What?

 What does this mean for the average business trying to get on the first page of Google search results?
 I’ll answer the question with another question.
 “Who’s first page of results are you planning on being found?”
 There’s more to rankings now than there used to be.
 And the algorithms are changing regularly and how search is displayed is changing.
 The key now is really what it’s been all along.
-Create good content.
-Make it easy for the search engines to know about that content.
+Create good content and get help from professionals that know what they are doing.
 Connect with your audience, customers, employees.
 In the end, it will all pay off on you being found for what you want to be found for in search results.